Clement-Jean/clement-jean.github.io/about.md

 ## Want to know more about me?  ##

 If you are also interested in language learning, programming, collaborating with me or about any point in this CV, I would like to hear from you.
-You can contact me with your prefered platform by clicking on the contact page.
+You can contact me with your prefered platform by clicking on the contact page or on the logos at the bottom of the page.
 Finally, if you live in China and you want to reach me more easily, my Wechat id is : clementjean.